Freedom and access to verify a WSMP

 A verifier must explain in their report how the evidence shows that the outcome is unacceptable.

-Definitions of acceptable and unacceptable outcomes are in the Wine Notice: Recognised Agencies and Persons [PDF, 986 KB]
+Definitions of acceptable and unacceptable outcomes are in the Wine Regulations 2021.

 Reviewing an unacceptable outcome

 Wine operators can ask for a review of an unacceptable outcome decision.
-Requests should be sent to MPI within 21 days of the verification visit.
+Requests must be in writing and should be sent to MPI within 15 working days after receiving their verification outcome.

 What are critical non-compliances?